Before you Begin

 Detail Value Useful Life (in Years) 6 Depreciation Method Straight Line Depreciation Convention Prorate Actual Date Low Value Lease Term (in Months) 12 Low Value Lease Amount 5000 - Verify your selections and click Save.

-- At the bottom, click Funding Assumptions.
+- From the horizontal tabs, click Funding Assumptions.

 - In Funding Assumptions, for Capital Leased Assets, enter the following: